-Develop and maintain an emergency preparedness plan that must be reviewed, and updated at least annually.
-The plan must be based on and include a documented, facility-based and community-based risk assessment, utilizing an all-hazards approach.
-Include strategies for addressing emergency events identified by the risk assessment.
-Address patient population, including, but not limited to, the type of services the HHA has the ability to provide in an emergency; and continuity of operations, including delegations of authority and succession plans.
+Home healtch care facilities are required to develop and maintain an emergency preparedness plan that must be reviewed, and updated at least once a year.
+The plan must be based on and include a documented, facility-based and community-based risk assessment.
+The risk assessment must utilize an all-hazards approach.
+In addition, it has to include strategies for addressing emergency events identified by the risk assessment.
+Home health care organizations must also address patient population, including, but not limited to, the type of services the HHA has the ability to provide in an emergency.
+Further, continuity of operations, including delegations of authority and succession plans must be maintained.

 SafePlans’ ERIP system streamlines the emergency plan development process.
 With ERIP, plans are easier to complete and maintain, especially since plans are accessible via secure Internet, in pdf files for downloading and printing, and the ERIP mobile app.

 Home Health Care Requirements – Policies and Procedures